 We welcome pitches on all academic subjects and all grades from pre-K through 12th.
-And we’re always interested in pitches on our core strategies: project-based learning, social and emotional learning, technology integration, teacher development, comprehensive assessment, and integrated studies.
+And we’re always interested in pitches on our core strategies: project-based learning, social and emotional learning, technology integration, professional learning, comprehensive assessment, and integrated studies.

 How to Propose a Post to Us

 Send an email to GUESTBLOG at EDUTOPIA (dot) ORG with “Guest Blog: [Proposed Post Title]” in the subject line, and be sure to include the following information:

 - A few sentences describing your proposed post and a high-level outline (keep in mind that finished blog posts should be around 750–850 words)